-What's not to love about Thanksgiving?
-It's all about eating a giant feast of delicious food with all of your favorite people.
-Where's the downside?
-Oh, yeah — planning and cooking the meal.
-Nothing is more overwhelming than feeding a crowd, so hatch a plan now and provide the ultimate Thanksgiving fare when you still have time to mull things over.
-Whether you plan to add accompanying recipes to your family favorites, or you want to try a bunch of new dishes, these 10 options will help you get your table covered.
-From classic mashed potatoes and heaps of herbed stuffing, to gooey sweet potato casserole and rich pecan pie, we've planned it all so that all you need to add is a turkey.
-Now that you have a plan, it's time to countdown to the party.
+If the thought of feeding a crowd feels overwhelming to you, hatch a plan now for the ultimate Thanksgiving fare when you still have time to mull things over.
+Whether you plan to add accompanying recipes to your family favorites, or you want to try a new dishes, these options will help you get your table covered.
+From classic mashed potatoes and heaps of herbed stuffing, to sweet potato casserole and rich pecan pie, we've got you covered.

 Sweet potatoes may be heralded as a healthy choice, but on Thanksgiving, a marshmallow-topped sweet potato casserole makes the veggie a tad more indulgent.
 But who can say no to this recipe's creamy sweet potato, sticky marshmallows and crunchy pecan topping?
 It's a side that doubles as a dessert, so get ready to dish out seconds!